Digi Carta

 Identity without becoming the product

-The counter-pattern to surveillance digital ID: selective disclosure, outcome proof, consent receipts, and human-held access.
+The counter-pattern to surveillance digital ID: selective disclosure, narrow confirmation, consent receipts, and human-held access.

 BUMP